hideakitai/DebugLog/README.md

 #define PRINTLN(...)
 ```

 These logging APIs are enabled only in debug mode.
+Log level can control the visibility.

 ```C++
 #define LOG_ERROR(...)